franko/gsl-shell/doc/user-manual/intro.rst

 You can remark that we have used the :func:`matrix.def` function without parentheses to enclose its arguments.
 The reason is that, when a function is called with a single argument which is a literal table or string, you can omit the enclosing parentheses.
-In this case we have therefore omitted the parenthesize because :func:`matrix.def` has a single argument that is a literal table.

 Note that in our snippet of code we have used the function :func:`use` to make the function available in the module :mod:`math` available.
 If you don't use :func:`use` the function :func:`math.sin` and :func:`math.cos` should be accessed by specifying the explicitly the ``math`` namespace.